 General wheelchair access to public areas all around the ship was very good – I can’t really think of too much that was inaccessible to a wheelchair user.
 I’d heard lots of stories beforehand, of the lifts being really busy, but I found them not too bad and the majority of people were pretty courteous.
 Most doors to get out onto the decks were automatic opening sliding doors anyway and had level thresholds.
 Even the public toilets had push button openers – including inside, to the disabled cubicles.

-My only one minor gripe on access was the main theatres – there were spaces left out at the back of the fixed seat areas for wheelchair users to sit, as is usual in most theatres.
+My only minor gripe on access was in the main theatres – there were spaces left out at the back of the fixed seat areas for wheelchair users to sit, as is usual in most theaters.
 However, the adjacent end fixed seats where a companion would sit with you weren’t marked as such.
-So 80% of the time, these end seats were taken up by somebody able-bodied, who was not with a wheelchair user.
+So, 80% of the time, these end seats were occupied by someone able-bodied who was not accompanied by a wheelchair user.
 I did mention this in my feedback form to Royal Caribbean, at the end.

-Out on the various decks, as well as bar areas, there was a range of leisure and activity facilities including several swimming pools and hot tubs, a giant TV screen in the pool area, surfing simulator, climbing wall, mini golf course, table tennis, ball court and a running track.
+Out on the various decks, as well as bar areas, there was a range of leisure and activity facilities, including several swimming pools and hot tubs, a giant TV screen in the pool area, a surfing simulator, a climbing wall, a mini golf course, table tennis, a ball court, and a running track.
 I couldn’t use the swimming pools because of my pressure sore – however, I did note that they had hoists (the white plastic seat types that you have to transfer onto), which was great.
 It was just a shame that I wasn’t able to use them, this time.

 The mini golf course was also 100% wheelchair accessible.
 We spent a lot of time playing here – I’d never played mini golf before in a wheelchair, so it was a nice novelty and my daughter absolutely loved it – along with the table tennis tables.